September 24-27, 2025

 Our 2025 Congress brings together a global group of speakers, discussants, and clinical researchers, as well as students and practitioners/teachers.

 We are honoured to welcome the following speakers, and panelists.
-Additionally submit your research for poster presentation & participate in our lighting presentation sessions.
+View our preliminary schedule here.

 Systematic approach to diagnosis and surgical treatment of deep endometriosis